-The Spark Prize, awarded to the best narrative non-fiction book proposal, consists of AUD$2000, a one-week editorial residency at McCraith House on the Mornington Peninsula, Victoria, and a six-month editorial mentorship with a HGB publisher.
+The Spark Prize, awarded to the best narrative non-fiction book proposal, consists of AUD $5000, a one-week editorial residency at McCraith House on the Mornington Peninsula, Victoria, and a six-month editorial mentorship with a HGB publisher.

-No, the Spark Prize is a developmental prize for a narrative non-fiction work-in-progress.
-The submission requires a proposal document, including a synopsis, chapter outline and maximum 5000 words of the work-in-progress.
+The Spark Prize is a developmental prize for a narrative non-fiction work-in-progress.
+The submission requires a proposal document, including a synopsis

 The Submittable portal will ask you for the following information:

 - A brief author bio (maximum of 300 words) telling us a bit about yourself and why you’re the person to be writing this story

 You will then need to submit one proposal document

 - A one-page synopsis that presents a clear indication of what you plan to write about and why, including all key narrative points and development.

 - A detailed chapter outline (maximum of 3000 words) showing how you plan to structure the book and what you plan to write about in each chapter, including, for example, people you may interview or places you may visit and why.
 We understand this may change shape as you write, but it helps to give us an idea of your commitment to developing the work, as well as its potential and significance.

 - A sample (maximum of 5000 words) of a book-length work-in-progress.
 This doesn’t have to be your first chapter but should give readers a good sense of the tone, voice and direction of your book.